CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 ## Firewall bypass

-Most users run MailerQ in a local network.
+Most users run MailerQ on a server with unrestricted access to the local network.
 MailerQ is then not only capable of fetching resources from the internet, but also directly from servers inside this local network.
-It is, for example, possible to use attachment URL's like "http://192.168.0.22/attachment.pdf".
+This makes it, for example, possible to use attachment URL's like "http://192.168.0.22/attachment.pdf".
 This could be a security risk, especially if the attachment and image URL's in your mails can be entered by third parties.

 To prevent such internal downloads, you can use the config file variables "download-blacklist" and "download-whitelist" to limit the IP addresses to